 Are you the type of person who typically keeps a calendar for appointments or journals often?
-This type of behavior will serve you well if you find yourself faced with a separation.
-If you do not, you may want to consider taking up these new habits.
+If so, this habit will serve you well if you find yourself facing a divorce or separation.
+And if not, well, you may want to consider taking up these new habits!

-If you are the kind of person who has a tendency to be anxious or ruminate over issues, keep a few pages in the back to write down what is bothering you on your “worry list.”
-It may help minimize some of your anxiety/rumination and you can consider later what it is that you are worrying about to see if there is a possible solution to it, or you can speak with your counselor about it if you are under the care of one.
+If you are the kind of person who has a tendency to be anxious or ruminate over issues, keep a few pages in the back of your divorce calendar to write down what is bothering you on your “worry list.”
+It may help minimize some of your anxiety/rumination and you can consider later what it is that you are worried about to see if there is a possible solution to it, or you can speak with your counselor about it if you are under the care of one.

 Sometimes you want to yell and scream – this divorce is unfair, why is this happening to me?
-We can’t always yell that out loud, like when you are at work, but you can write those things down.
-As big and as bold as you want!
+We can’t always yell that out loud, especially if you are at work or with your children, but you can write those things down.
+Write your frustrations as big and as bold as you want!
 You can even draw or doodle if that makes you feel better.

 Use What Works Best for YOU!